-10 Dieting Tips for Teens You've Got to Read ...
+10 Dieting Tips for Teens Youve Got to Read ...

-Jennifer Feb 28, 2012
+By Jennifer • Feb 28, 2012

 There seem to be so many websites and books with dieting tips for adults, but very few with dieting tips for teens.
 It doesn’t make sense, though, since if you learn a healthy diet while you’re a teen, you’re more likely to be at a healthy weight as an adult, right?
 Here are 10 dieting tips for teens, all geared toward helping you form healthy lifestyle habits for life.